 Submitting your material:

 No physical media will be accepted.
 Upload your video file to a host service, preferably Google Drive via email.
 Please make media available to everyone with a link so we can show your submissions to other members in our team.
 Most formats will be accepted, like MP4, MPEG, MPE, MPG (MPEG-1, MPEG-2), M2V (DVD-compliant MPEG-2), MTS (avchd), MOV, FLV, or AVI.
 Please make sure your audio isn’t compressed but try to use something like a WAV type format.
 If the audio is compressed, please use the highest setting possible, for instance an MP3 at 320kbps.
 Your clip should be roughly a minute, or longer if you have more material to share; and should average about 100-500MB.
 Please limit to 5 minutes total.
 HD footage is nice but not required, 4k might be too much data to process because of how many layers will be edited at a time.
-Deadline is the 1st of March, 2020.
+Deadline for submissions is currently undecided.

 Please don’t hesitate to ask questions!
 For more information and to submit your material, use the following email address in this link.